lindbrook/packageRank/README.md

 #### population plot

-To visualize a package’s downloads relative to that of “all” other packages over
+To visualize a package’s downloads relative to “all” other packages over
 time:

 ``` r